 Space Geodesy and Geodynamics

 Our research concerns global geodynamical processes.
 We perform measurements and analyse these to e.g. determine movements in the earth’s crust, earth rotation parameters, the amount of water vapour in the atmosphere, and changes of the gravity field.
 Primarily we use space geodetic methods such as geodetic very long baseline interferometry (VLBI) and global navigation satellite systems (GNSS), as well as ground based radiometers, and gravimeters.
 This is augmented by corresponding theoretical work and model calculations.
+Read more about our research in Space Geodesy and Geodynamics.

 Global environmental measurements and modelling